-Russia’s Perm oil station struck for 2nd straight day by Ukrainian drones, fires reported
+Russia's Perm oil station struck for 2nd straight day by Ukrainian drones, SBU confirms

 Editor's note: This is a developing story and is being updated.

-At least two fuel storage tanks caught fire at an oil pumping station in Russia’s Perm Krai following a drone attack on April 30, according to Russian Telegram channels and local media.
+At least two fuel storage tanks caught fire at an oil pumping station in Russia's Perm Krai following a drone attack on April 30, the Security Service of Ukraine (SBU) confirmed, after reports from local media and Telegram channels.

 Independent Telegram news channel, Exilenova Plus, reported that there was fire damage to between two and three storage tanks at the facility, which is operated by Transneft.